Ignite the Stars

 Ignite the Stars (Ignite the Stars, Book 1) by Maura Milan

-This book is clearly having an identity crisis with its horrendous mix of an adult theme, teen angst, and juvenile writing.
+This book seems to be having an identity crisis, awkwardly juggling adult themes, teen angst, and juvenile writing.

-I also want to touch on the fact that Ia got off with a slap on the wrist.
-Don’t worry, this isn’t a spoiler, this is how the book begins.
+Another glaring issue is how Ia gets off with what amounts to a slap on the wrist (don’t worry, not a spoiler, this is how the book begins).
 Ia is basically a rebel soldier fighting against the established government (never seen that before), and the book opens up with her being captured by said government.
-Given her crimes that I kind of summed up earlier, she faces either imprisonment or execution.
-However, execution is off the table, because of her age they consider it to be unethical.
+Given her crimes, she faces either imprisonment or execution.
+However, execution is off the table because of her age (fine, ethical considerations).
 So, imprisonment, right?
 (I’m sure there’s still juvenile detention in the future) Nope.
-They decide that they’re going to recruit her into their academy to utilize her flight skills and train future pilots.
-I correct myself, this isn’t a slap on the wrist, this is practically a congratulations.
+They decide to just recruit her into their academy to train future pilots.
+Essentially, her “punishment” is a congratulations.

-On top of everything, there’s, of course, the stereotypical YA barfy romance.
+Then there’s the stereotypical YA barfy romance thrown in for good measure.
 But you can see what I’m getting at.
-This book’s biggest flaw is its characters, they simply don’t make sense, and were obviously forced into its already poorly built world in an attempt to shoehorn the book into the YA genre.
+This book’s biggest flaw is its characters; they simply don’t make sense and were obviously forced into its poorly constructed world to shoehorn the book into the YA genre.

 Books like this are why I wish authors would stop force-feeding their work to a target audience.
 Just write your story, and whatever it ends up being, that’s what it is.

 P.S.
-I’m perfectly fine with science fiction making up its own curse words, I consider “frak” to be pretty much the gold standard.
-But "mif" is the STUPIDEST thing I’ve ever heard.
+I’m perfectly fine with science fiction inventing its own curse words, I consider “frak” to be the gold standard.
+But "mif" is the stupidest thing I’ve ever heard.